threefoldfoundation/www_threefold_io/content/page/token/productData/product1/index.md

 ---
 id: buy_tft
-title: BUY TFT
+title: Get TFT
 image: ./buy_tft.png
 url:
 ---

-Get your hands on the currency of the new P2P Internet.
+Get your hands on a currency that has a real impact.